 Also known as Saladin Castle, this Crusader-era site is a partly-preserved fortress in Syria which is an interesting example of Crusader-era fortifications.
 The site is thought to have first been occupied by the Phoenicians and later by Alexander the Great.
 The current site was built by the Byzantines and became a Crusader stronghold until its capture by Saladin in 1188.

 Bodrum Castle was built by the Knights Hospitaller in 1402 in order to offer protection from the invading Seljuk Turks.
 Constructed according to the highest standards at the time, it remained an important Christian stronghold for over a century, serving as a focal point in Asia Minor.

-A visit to Ajlun Castle will immerse visitors into the culture of siege warfare and take them back in time to one of the most destructive periods in the region’s history.
-The site also holds the remarkable Ajlun Archeological Museum, housed inside the castle, offering fine examples of pottery and ceramics as well as other displays and artefacts from the region.
+A visit to Ajlun Castle will immerse visitors in the culture of siege warfare and take them back in time to one of the most destructive periods in the region’s history.
+The site also holds the remarkable Ajlun Archeological Museum, which offers fine examples of pottery and ceramics as well as other displays and artefacts from the region.